-The East Side Gallery in Berlin is the longest remaining section of the Berlin Wall still standing.
-One of the major tourist attractions of the city, it is now an memorial for freedom with artistic contributions from artists around the world.
+The East Side Gallery (sometimes shortened to ESG) in Berlin is the longest remaining section of the iconic Berlin Wall.
+One of the major tourist attractions of the city, it is now a memorial to freedom with artistic contributions from internationally recognized street artists around the world.

 Tips For your Visit to the East Side Gallery

-Start your tour of the East Side Gallery at Ostbahnhof (Eastern Train Station) and walk alongside the wall until you reach the bridge, Oberbaumbrücke.
-Warschauer subway station.lies on this side of the bridge and is another option when approaching East Side Gallery. .
+Start your tour of the East Side Gallery at Ostbahnhof and walk alongside the wall until you reach the bridge, Oberbaumbrücke.
+Warschauer subway station lies just north of here and is another option for where to start your tour.

 - Watch the bike path!
-This popular stretch of sidewalk is quite narrow near the bridge and gawking tourists need to watch the bike lane across the line and listen for the bells of speeding bicyclists..
+This popular stretch of sidewalk is quite narrow near the bridge and gawking tourists need to watch their step and listen for the bells of speeding bicyclists..

-- Avoid the crowds by visiting the memorial at night.
+- Avoid the crowds by visiting the memorial in the evening.
 While your pictures may not be as crystal clear, they will be without the thousands of milling tourists.
 Plus the river and bridge are beautifully lit at night.